godotengine/godot-docs/classes/class_physicstestmotionresult2d.rst

 - :ref:`float<class_float>` **get_collision_depth** **(** **)** |const|

-Returns the length of overlap along the collision normal, if a collision occured.
+Returns the length of overlap along the collision normal, if a collision occurred.

 ----